AlaskaAirlines/WebCoreStyleSheets/README.md

 ## Install

-OWCSS is made up of a series of Sass files that allows for an array of use cases.
-There is no core file to import, rather WCSS is an à la carte solution allowing for users to import what they want and when they want it.
+There are no core files to import, rather WCSS is an à la carte solution allowing for users to import what they want and when they want it.
 In most cases you can simply import the Sass file as illustrated below:

 ```scss
 @import "~@alaskaairux/orion-web-core-style-sheets/dist/ ... "